SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

     from being formed if the problem-solving that led to the result was dependent on a condition that tested whether a subgoal WME doesn’t exist.
-    Since there is no practical way to determine why a piece of knowledge doesn’t exist, testing a local negation can result in an over- general and incorrect chunk, cf. [prohibiting known sources for correctness issues](04_ProceduralKnowledgeLearning.md#prohibiting-known-sources-of-correctness-issues) for more information.
+    Since there is no practical way to determine why a piece of knowledge doesn’t exist, testing a local negation can result in an over-general and incorrect chunk, cf. [prohibiting known sources for correctness issues](04_ProceduralKnowledgeLearning.md#prohibiting-known-sources-of-correctness-issues) for more information.
 Note that correctness filters have not yet been implemented for all the identified potential sources of correctness issues.